As your child grows, they will gain skills that will allow them to be more independent and one of those skills is learning how to get dressed.

 - Establish a routine.
 It may include a bath, getting dry, putting on pajamas, and having dinner.

 - Make it fun!
 You can come up with a song for getting dressed or simply playing a special one.
-You can also count to see how long it takes him to get dressed, many children love to race against the clock.
+You can also count to see how long it takes them to get dressed, many children love to race against the clock.

 - Find a good, relaxed time to practice getting dressed and don’t forget to be patient with your little one.